Ochanomizu 御茶ノ水 Kanda 神田 Yushima 湯島

 From the JR Ochanomizu or the Chiyoda subway line Shin-Ochanomizu station, the easiest place to start is the Nikolai Cathedral.

-Just south of Hijiribashi Bridge is the Nikolai Cathedral, a Russian Orthodox church completed in 1891.
+Just south of Hijiribashi Bridge is the Holy Resurrection Cathedral (better known as the Nikolai-do), a Russian Orthodox church completed in 1891.
 Look for the distinctive green onion dome.
 This Byzantine-style church was designed by Josiah Conder, the same architect who designed the Iwasaki-tei residence in the same vicinity.

 The church is officially known as the Resurrection Cathedral of the Orthodox Church in Japan, but takes its common name from Archbishop Nikolai, who was the church's first administrator until his death in 1912.
 The church is open for services on Sundays.

 Yushima Seido was established by the Tokugawa shogunate in 1690 as a Confucian shrine and was made a center of Confucian learning (known as the shoheiko) - one of the earliest institutes of higher education in Japan.

 It was the center of learning for the trainee bureaucrats of the Edo era (1603-1867) of Japanese history.
 The present building dates from 1935.